YaoGroup/DIFFICE_jax/README.md

 ```
 ## Colab
 Apart from the Python scripts to run locally, we also provide **Colab Notebooks** for both the tutorial example and real
 ice-shelf examples.
-They are provided in the `tutorial` and `examples` folders, respectively.
+They are provided in the `tutorial` and `examples` folders for a synthetic ice shelf and real ice shelves, respectively.

 ## Contributors